-Current as of Jan 2013
+Current as of May 2017

-Why do you write about green families and not green adults or kids only?
-Back in 2001, after my son was born, I became more interested in green living than I had been in the past.
-I looked to books and websites for support, but found few eco-resources that catered to families specifically.
-Most of the eco-resources were good, but only focused on general green living, green design or super expensive green goods.
-I was disappointed at the lack of green family resources which inspired me to create and launch Tree Hugging Family for a freelance client back in 2007.
-I adored THF, but wanted my own green family space, so I launched Growing a Green Family.
+Back in 2001, as a new mom, incorporating more eco-skills into my life seemed appealing.
+I looked to books and websites for support, but most resources focused on general green living, green design or super expensive green goods.
+Over the years I became more disappointed with the lack of green family resources available, and was inspired to help create and launch Tree Hugging Family for a freelance client in 2007.
+I adored THF, but wanted my own green family space, thus I launched Growing a Green Family.

 What are your green living goals and beliefs?